cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 ---

 ## Importance of multiple application instances

-One of the benefits of Cloud.gov is the underlying ability to deploy applications, it allows you to very simply take an application’s source code and [launch an application in the Cloud.gov environment with a command](https://cloud.gov/docs/deployment/deployment/#how-deployment-works).
+One of the benefits of Cloud.gov is the ability to [deploy applications with a simple command](https://cloud.gov/docs/deployment/deployment/#how-deployment-works).

 Once an application is up and available, resiliency of that application becomes a consideration and as such running multiple application instances is paramount.
 Running multiple instances of an application increases the resilience and availability of the application.